spikedoanz/spikedoanz.github.io/content/secret/wirehead-blog.md

 ![wirehead parallel](https://raw.githubusercontent.com/spikedoanz/public/master/wirehead/parallel.png)

 Recall this diagram.
-This section will be discussing the use of wirehead for massively scaling SynthSeg data generation.
+This section will be discussing the use of wirehead for scaling SynthSeg data generation.

-First, let's start with a baseline: (running SynthSeg generation on a loop and)
+First, let's start with a baseline: (running SynthSeg generation on a loop and measuring the samples per second)

+### 1. Baseline

 We need to modify our [generator.py](#4-generatorpy) script to accept the SynthSeg generator: